txm365/ev2ev/README.md

 Vehicle to Vehicle Mobile Trading Application

 ## Getting Started

+##Implemented App Functions
-The APP Has been largyly developped.
+The APP Has been largely developped.
 1. Bluetooth Connection
 2. map Functionality
+3. Live dashboard updated from the bluettooth device